rajannpatel/landscape-docs/en/landscape-api.md

 (...)

 # while the sync happens, we can create a repository profile which we will later apply to computers:
-$ landscape-api create-repository-profile --description "This profile is for LDS servers." lds-profile {u'all_computers': False, u'description': u'This profile is for LDS-servers.', u'id': 5, u'name': u'lds-profile', u'pockets': [],
+$ landscape-api create-repository-profile --description "This profile is for Landscape On-Premises servers." lds-profile {u'all_computers': False, u'description': u'This profile is for Landscape On-Premises servers.', u'id': 5, u'name': u'lds-profile', u'pockets': [],